shonan-releng-mobile/shonan-releng-mobile/1stbreakout/log-analysis/README.md

   - Signal-to-noise levels in the log messages?
   - How to determine the frequency of the logs being delivered back to the developers.
 - Why do developers (even) use logs in apps where they cannot read the logs
+- What do mobile developers use logs for?
-- Are logs being used for performance monitoring?
+  - e.g., Are logs being used for performance monitoring?

 ## Techniques to be studied and developed: